Skip to content

 • Tags live inside your prose

-• Every story begins with a title, followed by :::backstory and :::prompt
+• Every story begins with a title, followed by :::act1, :::scene1, and a :::prompt block that contains :::backstory

 Why: The Lore Engine